Ju Ji-hoon

 Ju Ji-hoon (born May 16, 1982) is a South Korean actor and model.
-He first gained international recognition with his leading role in the television series Princess Hours (2006) and has achieved further prominence with the series Mask (2015), Kingdom (2019–2020), Hyena (2020), Light Shop (2024), and The Trauma Code: Heroes on Call (2025), for which he won Best Actor at the 61st Baeksang Arts Awards.
+He first gained international recognition with his leading role in the television series Princess Hours (2006) and has achieved further prominence with the series Five Fingers (2013), Mask (2015), Kingdom (2019–2020), Hyena (2020), and The Trauma Code: Heroes on Call (2025), for which he won Best Actor at the 61st Baeksang Arts Awards.
 Ju has also garnered acclaim for his performances in the films Asura: The City of Madness (2016), Along with the Gods: The Two Worlds (2017) and its 2018 sequel, The Spy Gone North (2018), and Dark Figure of Crime (2018).

 Early life

 Ju Ji-hoon was born on May 16, 1982, on Gangdong District, Seoul, South Korea.
 He graduated with a degree in Acting from Kyonggi University.

 Career

 2003–2008: Acting debut and recognition

 In 2003, Ju debuted as a model, in advertisements for clothing brands such as Calvin Klein, Levi's and Reebok.
 He had various bit parts in television dramas, but it was in 2006's romantic comedy Princess Hours, based on the manhwa Goong, that he achieved breakthrough.
 The drama was a hit domestically with a peak rating of 28.3%, and internationally across Asia, catapulting Ju into Korean Wave stardom.
 He won the Best New Actor award at the MBC Drama Awards along with his co-star Yoon Eun-hye.

 In March 2007, Ju starred in KBS2's revenge drama Lucifer, opposite Uhm Tae-woong and Shin Min-a.
 The same month, he received the New Asian Star award at the 1st Astar TV Drama Awards for his performance in Princess Hours and Lucifer.

 Ju's film debut was in Antique (2008), based on the manga Antique Bakery.
 The film was invited to the 59th Berlin International Film Festival.
-He then reunited with Lucifer co-star Shin Min-ah in the romantic comedy The Naked Kitchen.
+He then reunited with Lucifer co-star Shin Min-a in the romantic comedy The Naked Kitchen.